bobleesj/bobleesj.github.io/_sources/workflows.rst.txt

 #.
 Install `espanso <https://espanso.org/>`_.

 #.
-Type ``ec`` defined in :ref:`keyboard-shortcuts-setup` to open the espanso configuration file in Visual Studio Code.
+Type ``ec`` defined in :ref:`keyboard-shortcuts-setup` to open the espanso configuration folder.

 #.
-Copy and paste the following configuration into the espanso configuration file within ``match/base.yml``:
+In ``match/base.yml``, copy and paste the following configuration into the espanso configuration file

     .. code-block:: yaml